Author: Family Travel Forum Staff

 What Leaf Colors will you see and where?

-Some thoughts on trees: Expect Walnut, Butternut, Catalpa, Elm, Hickory, Linden, Sycamore, Grey Birch, and Oak Trees to turn brilliant shades of rust, green and yellow.
+In general, here are some thoughts on what to look for from the different species.
+Expect Walnut, Butternut, Catalpa, Elm, Hickory, Linden, Sycamore, Grey Birch, and Oak Trees to turn brilliant shades of rust, green and yellow.
 The oak leaf and elm leaf are especially easy to recognize.

 The beautiful maple leaf will then turn a striking shade of red.
 The common Maple, Sassafras and Sumac trees display a beautiful array of red, orange and purple leaves at their peak of leaf-changing.